Classical Ciphers

 Scrambles the position of the plaintext characters without changing the characters themselves.

-Given a plaintext of length N and assuming a relative frequency of the i-th alphabet character as fi then the number of possible ciphertexts are N!/∏fi! for each i.
+Given a plaintext with length N and assuming a relative frequency of the i-th alphabet character as fᵢ then the number of possible ciphertexts are N!/∏(fᵢ!) for each i.

-By dividing and processing the plaintext in blocks of length m, encryption can be formalized by multiplying each block by a transposition matrix
+By dividing and processing the plaintext in blocks of length m, encryption can be formalized by multiplying each block by an m⨯m transposition matrix.

 Attacks

 Since transposition does not affect the frequency of individual symbols, simple transposition can be easily detected by doing a frequency count.
-If the ciphertext exhibits a frequency distribution very similar to plaintext, it is most likely a transposition.
+If the ciphertext symbols exhibit a frequency distribution very similar to the plaintext’s language then it is most likely a transposition.

 There are several methods for attacking the cipher.
 These include: